 Beyond their tactility, these sculptures represent the institution’s power in shaping the canon of art history, a subject Hamilton often looks to subvert and redefine.
 With the sculptures on a range of uneven modular plinths, viewers can draw connections between these sedentary objects and the living, breathing performers – and perhaps question how and why these historical works of art are celebrated.

-Hamilton has also overtly reimagined the Duveen Galleries’s physical environment by covering the grand terrazzo floor with white domestic tiles.
+Hamilton has also overtly reimagined the Duveen Galleries’s physical environment by covering the grand terrazzo floor with white domestic tiles, with the aid of Direct Painting Group.
 The tiles change the feel and sound one encounters upon entering, while their utilitarian grid offers a system for plotting a viewer’s interactions.
 By obliterating the ornate flooring, Hamilton has managed to erase the space’s heritage and replace it with a material associated with alternative communal locations such as nightclubs and local swimming pools.
 “These spaces inhabit a different set of rules to those found in a museum,” says Young, “one that is more egalitarian and approachable.”

 Upending accepted structures and experimenting with space is nothing new to Hamilton, whose Turner Prize buttocks sculpture, Project for Door (After Gaetano Pesce) was an imposing 18 feet tall.
 The Squash shares that work’s comical air, and is rooted in similarly intense research.
 The concept grew from a model by Italian architect and designer Gaetano Pesce, who intended the absurd sculpture to be a flamboyant doorway to a Manhattan skyscraper.
 Hamilton’s version involved meticulously scanning the original maquette before recreating it at its proposed size.